Storms, possible twisters to threaten the South just as New Orleans celebrates Mardi Gras

 In downtown Pensacola in the Florida Panhandle, organizers are planning a Big Easy-style Mardi Gras festival that includes food trucks, dancing, live entertainment and a low country seafood boil.

+Across the country in New Mexico, visibility was poor as strong winds kicked up dust, spread pollen everywhere and aggravated already critical fire weather.
+The dust storms were enough to force the temporary closure of some roads in the southern part of the state and block out views of the Sandia Mountains in the Albuquerque area.
+Forecasters issued numerous dust storm and red flag warnings for the state, where gusts were expected to be even stronger Tuesday.
+Forecasters said they were tracking the dust storms via satellite.

+Drivers shared photos and videos on social media that showed tumbleweeds racing across roadways and near-zero visibility in walls of blowing sand.

 Martin reported from Atlanta.
-Associated Press Writer Freida Frisaro contributed from Miami.
+Associated Press Writers Sara Cline in Baton Rouge, Louisiana and Freida Frisaro in Miami contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.